There are two things you are almost always guaranteed to find on the Oregon Coast: Stunning beauty and lots of rainy, overcast days.

 On overcast days, I’ve found that placing very graphical and detailed elements in the foreground helps me create visually compelling landscape images.
 Most landscape photographers know that you need to conscientiously compose a photograph by placing interesting elements into the foreground, middle ground and background of a scene.
 The foreground is often a flower or plant.
 The middle ground is often a lake, river or interesting landscape.
 The background is often a mountain or fascinating cloud formations.

 After searching for about an hour to find a foreground that would work for this scene, I finally came across some basalt that had been weathered by years of ocean wave action.
-From my standing position, the textured rocks were relatively small and insignificant, so I knew I’d need to get my camera close to the ground to maximize its visual impact.
+From my standing position, the textured rocks were relatively small and insignificant.
+I knew I’d need to get my camera close to the ground to maximize its visual impact.
 Using my Nikon 14-24mm f/2.8 lens, I set up my tripod about two feet above the rocks and framed the composition so the detailed texture would take up the lower half of the image.

-Minimize grey skies
+Minimize gray, overcast skies

-In order for a landscape image to be successful, humans generally need to be able to see the horizon, or at least be able to figure out where the horizon is supposed to be located.
+In order for a landscape image to be successful, humans generally need to be able to see the horizon or at least be able to figure out where the horizon is supposed to be located.
 Because of this, I try to include the horizon in my landscape photographs.

-At the same time, I know that grey clouds cause a landscape photograph to look drab and boring.
+At the same time, I know that gray clouds cause a landscape photograph to look drab and boring.
 So, if I crop the photo or compose the scene so that the horizon is against the edge of the frame, then the resulting image will always look a little bit odd.
 For example, if you look at the image below, you’ll see it just doesn’t look right without some sky.

-The solution is to minimize the amount of sky by including only the amount necessary for the photo to look okay to the viewer.
+The solution is to minimize the amount of sky by including only the amount necessary for the photo to look OK to the viewer.
 The amount you should include is different for every photo and often comes down to a judgment call.
 I suggest framing the photo with a little more sky than you are comfortable with, then cropping it later in software when you have more time to think about the final composition.